micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

-Micro API is a subset of [JSON-LD](http://json-ld.org) intended for hypermedia APIs.
+Micro API is a subset of [JSON-LD](http://json-ld.org) intended for representing hypermedia APIs.
 It includes a vocabulary, and semantics for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
 As the name implies, it is intended to be concise and generic.
 Its registered media type is:

 ```yaml
 Content-Type: application/vnd.micro+json
 ```

-The current published version is **2016-09-06**, and the media type is [registered](https://www.iana.org/assignments/media-types/application/vnd.micro+json) with the [IANA](http://www.iana.org/).
+The current published version is **2017-04-25**, and the media type is [registered](https://www.iana.org/assignments/media-types/application/vnd.micro+json) with the [IANA](http://www.iana.org/).

 ## Introduction

 Micro API simplifies [JSON-LD](http://json-ld.org) by limiting it to a subset which can be traversed reliably without using processing algorithms.
-It also provides a minimal vocabulary for basic fields.
 Example payloads and HTTP requests should be considered non-normative.

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **NOT RECOMMENDED**, **MAY**, and **OPTIONAL** in this specification have the meaning defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119).